 A past rule amendment allowed the owner the option of how they wished to attach their mainsheet to the boom, this still applies.
 Methods can include rope or webbing strops, quick release shackles.
 The requirement of a stainless steel attachment strap has been dropped.

-The stock supply of the original rectangular boom section dried up last season.
+The stock supply of the original rectangular boom section dried up several years ago.
 It is no longer economical to purchase a stock of new extrusion from the boom section manufacturers.

 Mast Rotation / Outhaul Systems